Apple's iPhone 5 uses chips from Qualcomm, Avago, Skyworks

-MELBOURNE/SAN FRANCISCO Apple's iPhone 5 uses chips from Qualcomm Inc, Avago Technologies Ltd and Skyworks Solutions Inc, according to repair firm iFixit, which pried one open.
+MELBOURNE/SAN FRANCISCO Apple's iPhone 5 uses chips from Qualcomm (QCOM.O), Avago (AVGO.O) and Skyworks Solutions (SWKS.O), according to repair firm iFixit, which pried one open.

 The latest iPhone, which first went on sale in Australia on Friday morning, has a larger, 4-inch screen and is slimmer and far lighter than previous models.

-Other companies supplying parts for the new phone include DRAM and flash memory chipmaker SK Hynix and radio-frequency chipmaker Triquint Semiconductor Inc, according to iFixit, which stripped down one of the new devices in Melbourne.
+Other companies supplying parts for the new phone include memory chipmaker Hynix (000660.KS) and radio-frequency chipmaker Triquint TQNT.O, according to iFixit, which stripped down one of the new devices in Melbourne.

-The device included an audio chip made by Cirrus Logic Inc. Speculation has swirled that Cirrus technology has replaced that of rival Audience Inc.

-It also had a gyroscope, used to track the phone's orientation, made by STMicroelectronics as well as controller chips from PMC-Sierra Inc and Broadcom Corp.

 iFixit co-founder Luke Soules spent the night lined up at a local store to buy one of the first iPhone 5s.